Sequences of Bivariate Bicycle Codes from Covering Graphs: Searching for Cover Codes

 The search space of cover codes is much smaller than the full search space of 6 term polynomials.
 For a given $\tilde{l}$ and $\tilde{m}$, there are $\tilde{l}\tilde{m} = n_h/2$ possible choices of monomials.
 As there are 6 terms in the check polynomials, the full search space consists of $(n_h/2)^6$ polynomials.
 However, as discussed in Section \ref{sec:Deck}, there is an $\tilde{l}\tilde{m}$-fold degeneracy in the choice of both $\tilde{A}$ and $\tilde{B}$, as multiplying either polynomial by any monomial will give an equivalent code.
 This reduces the search space to $N=(n_h/2)^4$.

 For a $h$-cover code though, as there are $ut=h$ choices of each $\tilde{A}_i, \tilde{B}_j$ that satisfy the conditions in Theorem \ref{thm:code-seqs}, the full search space is $h^6$.
 As before, there is at least an $h$-fold degeneracy for each $\tilde{A}$ and $\tilde{B}$ due to the fact that each polynomial can independently be multiplied by monomials $x^{il}y^{jm}$ with $0 \leq i < u$ and $0 \leq j < t$ such that the resulting code has identical parameters and still remains a cover code.
 There are also certain instances where multiplication by other monomials, e.g. $\tilde{A}' = x^ay^b\tilde{A}$ where $a$ and $b$ are not multiples of $l$ and $m$, still produces a valid cover code satisfying $p(\tilde{A}') = A$.
 Since whether or not such monomials exist depends on the specific code, we have an upper bound of $N'\leq h^4$ on the number of unique codes in the search space for $h$-cover codes.
 This is considerably smaller than $N = (n_h/2)^4$.
 For example, when considering the gross code as a double cover of the $[[72,12,6]]$ code, we find that $N = 72^4$ while $N' = 2^4=16$.
-We show the sizes of the full and reduced search spaces for the code examples in Tables \ref{tab:k-12-codes}-\ref{tab:k-6-codes}.
+We show the sizes of the full and reduced search spaces for the code examples in Tables \ref{tab:k-12-codes}-\ref{tab:k-6-codes} and Tables \ref{tab:k-14-w-8-codes}-\ref{tab:k-8-w-8-codes}, and we find reductions of up to a factor of $10^{9}$ in the size of the search space.

 The search space of cover codes is not only significantly smaller than the full search space but also appears to contain interesting instances of BB codes.
-By interesting, we mean codes that have a non-trivial number of logical qubits and have distance that appears to scale as the code grows.
+By interesting, we mean codes that have a non-trivial number of logical qubits and have distance that appears to scale with $h$.